What Does It Mean to Curb a Dog?

 What To Do With the Picked Up Poo

-A number of communities have rules on the disposal of pet waste while some have none at all.
-Most states or communities generally require that feces be wrapped and put in the trash or flushed in the toilet.
-The aim is to prevent the feces from getting into the storm drains and pipes from where it could possibly end up in the water systems resulting in serious health implications.
+A number of communities have rules on the disposal of pet waste while some are not so explicit in their requirements.
+Most states or communities generally require that feces be wrapped and put in the trash or that they are flushed, the aim being to prevent the feces from getting into the storm drains and pipes from where it could possibly end up in the water systems resulting in serious health implications.

-For dog owners or people walking dogs, it is a general courtesy you always pick up after your dog and when you see someone not picking up after their dog, perhaps the need a bag, so politely offer one and inform them to do so.
+For dog owners or people walking dogs in Hoboken, see to it that you do not leave your dog unattended while holding conversations, always pick up after your dog and when you see someone not picking up after their dog, politely inform them to do so.